 The nature of the pollock fishery in the Aleutian Islands Region has varied considerably since 1977 due to changes in the fleet makeup and in regulations.
 During the late 1970s through the 1980s the fishing fleet was primarily foreign and joint venture (JV) where US catcher vessels delivered to foreign motherships.
 The last JV delivery was conducted in 1989 when the domestic fleet began operating in earnest.
-The distribution of observed catch differed between the foreign and JV fishery (1977-1989; Barbeaux et al. 2013 Fig. 1A.4) and the domestic fishery (1989-2009; Barbeaux et al. 2013 Fig. 1A.4).
+The distribution of observed catch differed between the foreign and JV fishery (1977-1989; Fig. 1A.3) and the domestic fishery (1989-2009).
 The JV and foreign fishery operated in the deep basin area extending westward to Bowers Ridge and in the eastern most portions of the Aleutian Islands.
 Some operations took place out to the west but observer coverage was limited.
 In the early domestic period (1991-1998) the fishery was more dispersed along the Aleutian Islands chain with no observed catches along Bowers Ridge and fewer operations in the deep basin area.
-The majority of catch in the beginning of the domestic fishery came from the eastern areas along the 170°W longitude line, and around Seguam Island in both Seguam and Amukta passes (Fig. 1A.4).
+The majority of catch in the beginning of the domestic fishery came from the eastern areas along the 170°W longitude line, and around Seguam Island in both Seguam and Amukta passes (Fig. 1A.3).
 As the fishery progressed more pollock were removed from the north side of Atka Island around 174°W and later near 177°W northwest of Adak Island inside Bobrof Island.
 While the overall catch level was relatively low, the domestic fishery moved far to the west near Buldir Island in 1998 (Table 1A.2).
 In 1999 the North Pacific Fishery Management Council (NPFMC) closed the Aleutian Islands region to directed pollock fishing due to concerns for Steller sea lion recovery.